hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter20.md

 Among the issues to be addressed in building a warehouse are the following:

 - When and how to gather data.
-- What schema to use.
+- What schema to use?
 - Data transformation and cleansing.
 - How to propagate updates.
-- What data to summarize.
+- What data to summarize?

 To minimize storage requirements, dimension attributes are usually short identifiers that are foreign keys into other tables called `dimension tables`.